scikit-learn-contrib/hiclass/README.md

 ]
 ```

-Now let's build a pipeline that will use `CountVectorizer` and `TfidfTransformer` to extract features:
+Now let's build a pipeline that will use `CountVectorizer` and `TfidfTransformer` to extract features as sparse matrices:

 ```python
 # Use logistic regression classifiers for every parent node